telerik/reporting-docs/knowledge-base/cannot-write-datetime-with-kind-unspecified-postgresql.md

 ## Steps to Reproduce

 1. Install or add without installation, the [Npgsql data provider with version 6.0](https://www.npgsql.org/doc/release-notes/6.0.html) or newer.
-1. Create an SqlDataSource with query that has a parameter with `DbType=DateTime` and map it to the value of a Report Parameter of `Type=DateTime`
+1. Create a SqlDataSource with a query that has a parameter with `DbType=DateTime` and map it to the value of a Report Parameter of `Type=DateTime`
 1. Set the SqlDataSource as the data source of the report or a [data item]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/overview%}) inside the report, and preview it.

 ## Error Message